Commuter Rail

 The South Coast Rail Project is an effort to restore passenger rail transportation from South Station in Boston to the cities of Fall River and New Bedford.
 The ongoing and lingering debate holding up this project (besides financing) is whether it is best to make this connection to New Bedford and Fall River via the Stoughton, Attleboro, or Middleborough terminuses of the MBTA commuter rail branches.

-To help advance the process and receive feedback, a South Coast Rail Project website was established.
+To help advance the process and receive feedback, a South Coast Rail Project website was established, but when the project did not advance, the website was taken down.
+There is now South Coast Rail page on the Mass.gov website.

 Wareham Buzzards Bay Commuter Rail Expansion